itzy/LOTR/README.md

 If you want to add controllers, just go to "src/DI/CDIFactoryDefault" where you can find the existing controllers and add your own.

-I have also implemented my own plugin for Anax-MVC [itzy/flash](https://github.com/itzy/flash)which you are free to use as you like, check out its page for instructions on how to use it.
+I have also implemented my own plugin for Anax-MVC [itzy/flash](https://github.com/itzy/flash) which you are free to use as you like, check out its page for instructions on how to use it.

 That's it!